 And that's where the microtransactions come in.
 You can pay to play more seasons and exhibition games per day as well as stock up on resources and bonuses.
 Of course, this influences the leaderboard as well, as the rich kids will be able to sim more games per day and pad out their win totals much more quickly.
 So it's technically "pay to win" in that sense, though the structure is actually more "pay to be allowed to grind more."

 As far as actual gameplay, that's limited to strategic management of your resources.
 All the games are simmed, resembling the live "game tracker" seen on sites like ESPN and NFL.com as they play out.
-The "pay to win" aspect totally removes any challenge the game has, though I'm sure there's plenty of people with addiction issues (or just a combination of lots of money and remarkably low self-esteem) who don't care, which is how the whole freemium industry survives.
-If you're not paying to skip days and get bonuses, you'll need to be careful in your signings and upgrades to put your team in the best position to hit all the season goals and get a Franchise Bowl victory so you can move on.
+The "pay to win" aspect totally removes most of the challenge the game has, though I'm sure there's plenty of people with addiction issues (or just a combination of lots of money and remarkably low self-esteem) who don't care, which is how the whole freemium industry survives.
+If you're not paying to skip days and get bonuses, you'll need to be careful in your signings and upgrades to put your team in the best position to hit all the season goals and get a playoff berth so you can move on.
 Making poor decisions can put you in a hole that there's no way out of but a bunch of days burnt grinding.

 As mentioned, it really plays more like a card battle game than actual football or a financially-based franchise management sim, and you don't need a huge amount of football knowledge to play as it's largely a matter of comparing numbers.
 You do need a basic understanding of the game to know what position does what so you can upgrade your team properly, however.